This blog and site are dedicated to the power and promise of professional learning.

 New site, new name!

-The site certainly looks different than it did the last time you visited.
-I have a new business name, new logo, new colors, and new pictures.
+The site looks different than it did prior to 2018.
+At that point, I created a new business name, new logo, new colors, and new pictures.
 The site was long overdue for a makeover – but I’m no web designer.
 However, I wanted something customized and flexible.
 So… I set about to learn web design.
 Why am I sharing this?
-You’ll have to wait for the next post to find that out!
+Because to know me is to know that I’ll make an attempt to learn almost anything!

-More importantly, it’s time for new content.
-This blog began with a strong focus on program evaluation, with articles on education, survey design, presentations, and data visualization.
-That will continue, but with a theme that ties all of these fields (my professional interests) together: professional learning.
+More importantly, it was time for new content.
+My blog began with a strong focus on program evaluation, with articles on education, survey design, presentations, and data visualization.
+I continue with most of those topics, but with a theme that ties all of these fields (my professional interests) together: professional learning.

 What’s my point?